 What's the One Hormone Level That's Low in Nearly Everyone?
 July 13, 2016

-As much as 80-90% of the vitamin D your body needs comes from sun exposure, not from food.
-(Only a few foods naturally contain vitamin D, including fish, fish oils, and egg yolks, although some foods are fortified with vitamin D, like milk.)
+As much as 80-90% of the vitamin D your body needs come from sun exposure, not from food.
+Only a few foods naturally contain vitamin D, including fish, fish oils, and egg yolks, although some foods are fortified with vitamin D, like milk.
 Vitamin D receptors are found in nearly every cell in your body, so it is extremely important to keep this hormone in balance.

 Most people are unaware that vitamin D is essential for optimal health!
 Vitamin D plays an important role in:

-- slowing the effects of aging
+- Slowing the effects of aging

-- promoting energy and healthy weight maintenance
+- Promoting energy and healthy weight maintenance

-- boosting the immune system
+- Boosting the immune system

-- preventing cancer
+- Preventing cancer

-- promoting calcium absorption in the gut
+- Promoting calcium absorption in the gut

-- bone growth and bone "remodeling" by bone cells called osteoblasts and osteoclasts
+- Bone growth and bone "remodeling" by bone cells called osteoblasts and osteoclasts

-- modulating cell growth, neuromuscular and immune function
+- Modulating cell growth, neuromuscular and immune function

-- reducing inflammation
+- Reducing inflammation